Three assets the Canucks could receive in a Miller trade with the Leafs

 On Tuesday night Sportsnet insider Elliotte Friedman set Vancouver Canucks Twitter on fire, and for good reason.
 During the first intermission of the Toronto Maple Leafs’ game against the Columbus Blue Jackets on Sportsnet, the panel discussed what Leafs’ General Manager Kyle Dubas could do with newfound cap space.

-“If Dubas is going to be able to use his LTI space, I think that’s [going to] make things really interesting for him,” said Friedman before dropping the bomb, “I’m on the J.T.
+“If Dubas is going to be able to use his LTI space, I think that’s make things really interesting for him,” said Friedman before dropping the bomb, “I’m on the J.T.
 Miller train.”

 With Toronto defender Jake Muzzin being placed on LTIR on Wednesday, Dubas now has $5,625,000 to work with, and as most Canucks fans know, Miller’s cap hit of $5,250,000 fits that quite nicely.
 This revelation has sparked much debate amongst Vancouver fans, and has people wondering what the Leafs have to offer.
 In this article I will evaluate three of Toronto’s top young assets and offer my opinions on whether or not they would be a strong fit with the Canucks.